-The description of the existing environment throughout Section 5.0 is centered around the approximately 1,989.6-acre Land Control Area as identified in Figure 2.1-1 of this Joint Application.
-The 1,481.6-acre Preliminary Development Area is the portion of the Land Control Area that will be needed for construction and operation of the Solar Facility and BESS (see Figure 2.1-1).
+The description of the existing environment throughout Section 5.0 is centered around the approximately 1,277-acre Land Control Area as identified in Figure 2.1-1 of this Joint Application.
+The 1,004-acre Preliminary Development Area is the portion of the Land Control Area that will be needed for construction and operation of the Solar Facility and BESS (refer to Figure 2.1-1).
 Additional description of the Land Control and Preliminary Development Areas is provided in Section 2.2.
+As explained in Section 2.1, Lake Charlotte is presenting a potential alternate layout for the solar arrays that may be utilized if county-maintained drain tile, present in the northeastern portion of the Preliminary Development Area, can be abandoned or re-aligned.
+Therefore, the total acres of the Preliminary Development Area evaluated throughout this Joint Application is overstated by approximately 58.0 acres.